-A smart blogger repurposes his or her content as much as possible on different platforms and different types of media.
-I don’t know what my download statistics are for the Financial Samurai podcast, but I’ve regularly been offered $800 – $1,200 per episode.
+A smart blogger repurposes their content as much as possible on different platforms and different types of media.
+I don't know what my download statistics are for the Financial Samurai podcast, but I've regularly been offered $800 – $1,200 per episode.
 You can generally make $20 – $50 for every 1,000 episode downloads.

 10. Speaking Gigs